-- Face-to-face conversations: If you have a concern that needs addressing or would like to talk to a teacher, please feel free to request an appointment. - Email: Parents are welcome to email teachers as and when necessary.
+• Face-to-face conversations: If you have a concern that needs addressing or would like to talk to a teacher, please feel free to request an appointment.

+- Email: Parents are welcome to email teachers as and when necessary.
 Our school policy is that we will respond within 24 hours. - Orientation Day: An Orientation Day will be held before the start of the academic year to enable parents to find out more about the routines, learning experiences and expectations.
-The Grade Outline document and the class website are also shared. - Parent Teacher Consultations: These are scheduled throughout the academic year to provide regular feedback on attainment, progress and targets. - Toddle and ManageBac: These are student/teacher/parent portals for EC, Primary and Secondary students and teachers to share home learning, communication updates, events, student targets and student progress.
-There will be regular weekly updates for parents on these portals.
+The Grade Outline document and the class website are also shared. - Parent Teacher Consultations: These are scheduled throughout the academic year to provide regular feedback on attainment, progress and targets. - Toddle: This is the student/teacher/parent portal for EC and Primary students and teachers to share home learning, communication updates, events, student targets and student progress.
+There will be regular weekly updates for parents on this portal.